-The purpose of this article is to provide a comprehensive overview of how to programmatically start proactive chat on some pages.
+The purpose of this article is to show how you can use the openProactive chat method to start proactive chat programmatically on your website.

 Note: that this function call will have no effect when agents are unavailable or when the visitor has closed a SnapEngage window on your site in the last hour.